 Comparison and use of S100_IC_Feature and S100_IC_DrawingInstruction

-The operation of S100_IC_Feature and S100_IC_DrawingInstruction elements in interoperability catalogues is essentially the same as far as assignment of drawing order, priority, and display planes is concerned.
+S100_IC_Feature and S100_IC_DrawingInstruction elements in interoperability catalogues operate in essentially the same way as far as assignment of drawing order, priority, and display planes is concerned.
 They differ in that S100_IC_DrawingInstruction provides an optional attribute to substitute the symbolization elements of the drawing instruction.

 S100_IC_Feature should be used for interoperability catalogues that are designed for systems where interoperability processing precedes the generation of drawing instructions.